Espanicon/icon-bridge-sdk-js/README.md

 ### IconBridge.icon.web

-`iconBridge.icon.web` offers the unsigned raw JSON RPC string of the selected method of the ICON Bridge.
+`iconBridge.icon.web` offers the unsigned raw JSON RPC data of the selected method of the ICON Bridge.
 This option is intended to be used with a third party wallet (ICONex, Hana) to sign the required transaction object without your program having any access to the users private key.

 The methods under this scope are the following:
 * `.transferNativeCoin(targetAddress, targetChain, from, amount, stepLimit?)`